schmittjoaopedro/spring-boot-sample/README.md

-# Avaliação simples do Spring-boot

-O objetivo desse projeto é, fazer uma avaliação superficial do spring-boot e algumas outras tecnologias referente há alguns requisitos comuns que a maioria das aplicações possuem.
-A contribuição é compartilhar uma arquitetura inicial para a concepção de novos projetos.
-As tecnologias avaliadas nesse projeto são as seguintes:
+# Spring boot + Redis + Neo4j + security

+This study objective evaluate superficially the spring boot framework integrated with two persistence mechanisms, implementing some common requirements present in a huge number of applications.
+The contribution aims to share a common architecture to be used as base to create new projects.
+The technologies used in this project are:
 * Spring boot 2.0.0.M7
 * Redis
 * Neo4J

-Os requisitos não funcionais comuns são:
-* Um usuário sem autenticação só pode acessar a pagina de login e de cadastro.
-* Um usuário autenticado pode acessar as páginas de administração.

-Os requisitos funcionais são:
-* Ao reiniciar o servidor, o usuário não pode perder a sessão
-* Persistência em cascata, possibilitando dados stateless.
+The functional requirements are:
+* Anonymous users can only access the login and register pages.
+* Authenticated users can access all pages

+The non-functional requirements are:
+* A user can not lose the session when the server is restarted.
+* A business entity should be saved with only one click (cascade model)

-# Ambiente
+# Environment

-Em relação ao ambiente de desenvolvimento, os seguintes programas foram utilizados:
+The development environment is composed by the following programs:
 * JDK versão 9.0.1+11 64bit
 * IntelliJ IDEA Community 2017.1.4
 * Maven 3.3.9
 * Docker 17.09.1-ce
 * Redis 4.0.6 64bits
 * Neo4j 3.3.1

-Para preparar o ambiente de desenvolvimento é necessário seguir os seguintes passos:
- * Importar o projeto do Github no IntelliJ
+* Ubuntu 16.04 LTS

+To prepare the development environment is necessary to execute the following steps:
+ * Import on IntelliJ the project from [GitHub](https://github.com/schmittjoaopedro/spring-boot-sample)
- * Iniciar o redis com o comando `docker run redis`
+ * Start Redis with the command `docker run redis`
- * Iniciar o Neo4J com o comando `docker run --publish=7474:7474 --publish=7687:7687 --volume=$HOME/neo4j/data:/data neo4j`
+ * Start Neo4j with the command `docker run --publish=7474:7474 --publish=7687:7687 --volume=$HOME/neo4j/data:/data neo4j`

-# Código fonte
+# Project

-A seguir será apresentado a organização do código fonte:
+In the next subsections will be presented the source code organization.

 ## pom.xml